nehuencabibbo/oftalmo-nordelta-landing/README.md

 ## Site

-The site can be accessed by going to [https://oftalmonordelta.com](https://oftalmonordelta.com/)
+The site can be accessed by going to <a href="https://oftalmonordelta.com" target="_blank" rel="noopener noreferrer">https://oftalmonordelta.com</a>

 ## Dependencies